m0zgen/openbld.net/docs/donation.md

 ## Volunteering

-- Write articles or manuals about the OpenBLD DNS Project and publish them on this, your blog, or your site.
+- Write articles or manuals about the OpenBLD.net DNS Project and publish them on this, your blog, or your site.
 - Review content, find misspells, etc. in the [documentation](/docs/intro), [blog](/blog) and report them.
 - Translate content on this site into your language.
 - Assist with technical issues.